 I love how this passage sort of sandwiches us between Christ and God.
 This passage says Christ should be the leader of the husband, the husband should then lead his wife, and Christ, it clarifies, is led by God.

-As we are held firmly between Christ and God we are reminded that this life (and this Marriage) is not about us – it is about Gods Kingdom.
+As we are held firmly between Christ and God, we are reminded that this life (and this Marriage) is not about us – it is about Gods Kingdom.
 Having said that, we have to admit that the Bible clearly says the husband is supposed to be in charge -leading us in a godly way.

 I knew with my head that my husband should be the leader in our home, I was still wrestling with trusting my husband and submitting to him.
 Can you relate?
 I honestly believed he would make foolish choices that would hurt us or affect our kids badly.
+I wanted to change my husband.

 That control freak inside of me had a hard time letting go of the wheel to let my husband become the leader.
 I would compare the tension in this area to walking a tight rope.
 It has to be balanced delicately, but the tension brought real lasting change when we embraced it fully.